LivefireSolutionsTeam/HOL-8805/README.txt

 THIS IS AN EXAMPLE.
 REPLACE THIS WITH YOUR OWN README.txt using the pattern below.

-This is customer facing so make it pretty.
+This is customer facing so please make it look professional.
+Thanks.

 This file can be updated and will be copied to the console desktop at startup.